 Prospective U.S. citizens, students, and members of the community are welcome at the Los Angeles Valley College Citizenship Center.
 Services include: INS citizenship preparation class, noncredit ESL classes, citizenship forms, assistance filling out the citizenship application, and immigration information.
-The Citizenship Center is located in Bungalow 13 and open Monday through Friday 8 a.m. to 3:00 p.m.
+The Citizenship Center is located in the Administration & Career Advancement Building, Room 1401.
+The Citizenship Center is open Monday through Friday 8 a.m. to 3:00 p.m.
 Call (818) 947-5594.